agungjsp/cervum-ai-client/README.md

 ## TODO

 -   [ ] Utility Commands: Cervum-AI can perform a variety of utility tasks, such as setting reminders, providing time zone information and generating random numbers.
--   [ ] Client Selection: Cervum-AI can be configured to use different clients, including ChatGPTClient, BingAIClient and ChatGPTBrowserClient.
+-   [x] Client Selection: Cervum-AI can be configured to use different clients, including ChatGPTClient and BingAIClient.

 ## Support